whitescent/Mastify/.github/README.md

 Here're some features we're planning to implement in the future, you can check the project board [here](https://github.com/users/whitescent/projects/3?query=is%3Aopen+sort%3Aupdated-desc) for progress.

 - [x] Account Timeline (Individual algorithms to display the effect of a Twitter-like reply interface)
+- [x] Post Detail
+  - [x] select the users in the thread that need to receive notifications
 - [x] Check Account Profile
   - [ ] Follow/Unfollow Account
   - [ ] Edit Profile